tushortz/PackageControlPackages/README.md

 [ProjectCompletions](https://packagecontrol.io/packages/ProjectCompletions) - Project Completions plugin for Sublime Text

+[ProjectEnvironment](https://packagecontrol.io/packages/ProjectEnvironment) - A plugin for **SublimeText 3** that allows to set environment variables in the .sublime-project file.

 [ProjectFiles](https://packagecontrol.io/packages/ProjectFiles) - Define custom sets of files with regexp and navigate through it

 [ProjectMaker](https://packagecontrol.io/packages/ProjectMaker) - A Sublime Text 2/3 plugin to allow creating any kind of project from your own custom templates

-[ProjectManager](https://packagecontrol.io/packages/ProjectManager) - Project Manager for Sublime Text 3
+[ProjectManager](https://packagecontrol.io/packages/ProjectManager) - Project Manager for Sublime Text

-[ProjectSpecific](https://packagecontrol.io/packages/ProjectSpecific) - Configure project specific commands, keymaps, etc. in your project-file.

 [ProjectTreeTemplater](https://packagecontrol.io/packages/ProjectTreeTemplater) - A simple templater for your project: manage the tree with a simple script!